-The final report of the Vision for the Future Task Force was received in May 2008, and many of the recommendations adopted.
-FAWCO will continue to be identified as FAWCO, but a descriptive tag line will be added; The Foundation president is serving as a non-voting special presidential appointee to the FAWCO Board; a Philanthropic Strategy and Focus Committee has developed a more streamlined approach; and a legal committee was formed to investigate the legal aspects of several longstanding issues regarding the organizational structure and process of FAWCO.
+The final report of the Vision for the Future Task Force was received in May 2008; many of the recommendations were adopted.
+FAWCO would continue to be identified as FAWCO, but a descriptive tagline would be added; The Foundation president is serving as a non-voting special presidential appointee to the FAWCO Board; a Philanthropic Strategy and Focus Committee developed a more streamlined approach; and a legal committee was formed to investigate the legal aspects of several longstanding issues regarding the organizational structure and process of FAWCO.
 The president emphasized four focus areas for FAWCO: 1) member club support; 2) U.S. issues; 3) global issues; 4) philanthropy.

-Vice-president Terri Knudsen announced that five regional meetings had been held, and Mary Kent (AWO Moscow) gave a club report.
-Rep awards were presented to Linda Laval (AWC Languedoc-Roussillon), Anne Cameron (AWC Zurich), and Grace Christovasilis (AWC Greece).
+Vice President Terri Knudsen announced that five regional meetings had been held, and Mary Kent, AWO Moscow, gave a club report.
+Rep awards were presented to Linda Laval, AWC Languedoc-Roussillon, Anne Cameron, AWC Zurich, and Grace Christovasilis, AWO Greece.
 "Clubs in Motion" highlighted club activities devoted to the importance of exercise and health.

-Third Vice-president Marlene Holmes and FAWCO Foundation President Elsie Bose announced the new Target Program, the brainchild of the Philanthropic Strategy and Focus Committee that worked throughout the summer of 2009.
+Third Vice President Marline Holmes and FAWCO Foundation President Elsie Bose announced the new Target Program, the brainchild of the Philanthropic Strategy and Focus Committee that worked throughout the summer of 2009.
 It is a focused philanthropic approach that will integrate education and awareness of a chosen topic along with project fundraising over a four-year period.
 It will highlight a specific issue to be solved while supporting the UN Millennium goals.